NouiliKh/kotbedding/README.md

 # kotbedding
-A kotlin library that allows the use of embedding models
+A main.kotlin library that allows the use of embedding models